inclojure-org/inclojure-org.github.io/README.md

 lein figwheel
 ```

 Figwheel will automatically push cljs changes to the browser.
-The server will be available at [http://localhost:3449](http://localhost:3449) once Figwheel starts up.

 Figwheel also starts `nREPL` using the value of the `:nrepl-port` in the `:figwheel`
 config found in `project.clj`.
 By default the port is set to `7002`.

 Run a simple server to serve the static website locally

 ```
 python -m SimpleHTTPServer
 ```